Workshop by two ML engineers from Twitter

-How to curate quality datasets for machine learning is the title of a workshop that will be conducted by a couple of machine learning engineers from Twitter, Inc. on Day 1 of Algorithm Conference, that is, on Feb.
-18, 2021, at the TI Auditorium, University of Texas at Dallas.
+Sculpting Data for Machine Learning is the title of a workshop that will be conducted by a couple of machine learning engineers from Twitter, Inc. on Day 1 of Algorithm 2022.

 Target audience: Developers, aspiring developers, and technical (project) managers.